A Sacramental People

 Everything you need for this course is provided on the course web site.
 View this issue of C21 Resources, "Catholics: A Sacramental People."
 If you prefer a hard copy of this issue, email The Church in the 21st Century Center at email@example.com.

 A participant can expect to spend an average of 4-5 hours each week.
 This commitment includes both preparation and interaction online.

-Content Scholars: Various authors were selected by the editor, Fr.
+The articles were written by various authors under the editorship of Fr.
 John Baldovin, S.J., professor of historical and liturgical theology at the Boston College School of Theology and Ministry.